bcgov/aps-infra-platform/documentation/how-to/!how-to-template.md

 {Optional: Use example code blocks as needed.}

 {**TO DISCUSS**: When/how to use `<PLACEHOLDERS>` in example code, in particular in YAML configs}

 1. Which elements to use placeholders for?
 Strike a balance:

     - Use placeholders for elements that users absolutely need to customize for their specific use case or the example will not work.
     - Let's develop some standards on which elements this would include
-    - `<NAMESPACE>`
+    - `<GW>`
     - `<CLIENT_ID>` and `<CLIENT_SECRET>`
     - ?
     - Use example values (without placeholders) for non-essential configuration
     - How to distinguish these values from the required (non-user chosen) values for a given config?
     - Explain these are example values in comments/accompanying text if there may be any doubt
     - Again, what elements would this include?
     - e.g. in a Service, `host: httpbin.org`